CommonGateway/CoreBundle/docs/classes/Service/InstallationService.md

 Installs the files from a bundle.

-Based on the default action handler so schould supoprt a config parrameter even if we do not use it.
+Based on the default action handler so schould supoprt a config parrameter even if we do not use it

 **Parameters**